 The rest of this paper is organized as follows.
 Section 2 reviews the distinction between users, principals and subjects in a computer system.
 Section 3 discusses the Chinese Wall policy and the threats that it addresses.
 We carefully distinguish between threats posed by malicious consultants versus threats posed by Trojan Horse infected programs.
-While computer security can address threats posed by Trojan Horse infected programs, it cannot fully address threats posed by malicious consultants.
+We argue that the scope of computer security is largely limited to threats posed by Trojan Horse infected programs.
 After all, consultants who choose to share information in violation of Chinese Walls can do so equally efficiently by communication means outside of the computer system.
 With this context we analyze the Brewer-Nash model in section 4 and show that this model is unduly restrictive.
 In section 5 we develop a lattice-based model for the Chinese Wall policy and relate it to the Bell-LaPadula model.
 Section 6 concludes the paper.